-Eating so much less on fast days can often result in constipation.
-We have some ideas on how to keep things moving.
+Eating so much less during intermittent fasting can often result in constipation.
+We have some ideas on how to keep things moving after your fast days.

 Is breakfast really the most important meal of the day?
 Can fasting cause the body to hang on to fat?
 We investigate the truth behind some widespread weight loss beliefs.

 The changes in your body from fasting can result in a few side-effects.
 Here are some tips on how to deal with them.

 Some people will respond badly when you tell them you have started intermittent fasting.
 Usually this is because they do not understand how beneficial fasting can be.
 Here are some tips on how to deal with them.

 You have been following your intermittent fasting diet with no problems but now you feel constantly hungry – it could be a sign that you have been over-stressing your body.

 If you are experiencing hunger problems, severe stress, or an acute illness it might be a good idea to take a break from intermittent fasting.

 Some stress is good for our bodies but too much is harmful.
 If you are very stressed, fasting might not be a good idea.

 If you’re not losing weight despite keeping to your fasting plans, maybe there’s a problem with your eating days.